 Perhaps one of the biggest things women get excited about when they first get pregnant is “when do you start showing?”/ “when does pregnancy start to show?”

 You see the thing is it’s one thing to know that you are pregnant but sometimes it just doesn’t feel at all real until you start to see all the telltale signs that confirm the pregnancy.

-You want to see your stomach get bigger, you want to be able to wear the maternity clothes and you want people to acknowledge that you are in fact pregnant.
+You want to see your stomach get bigger, you want to be able to wear maternity clothes and you want people to acknowledge the fact that you are in fact pregnant.

 I get it, I’ve been there.